|Summary||This article lists the new features of Design version 5.4|

 |Keywords||5.4 ; design;|

-Interactive Library: When copying and pasting questions - or dropping questions in via the library, a wizard can be offered to customise the question texts and responses you are adding.
+Interactive Library: When copying and pasting questions - or dropping questions in via the library, a wizard can be offered to customise the question texts,responses, routings and resources you are adding.

 Read more about this here: https://support.askia.com/hc/en-us/articles/115000364105-Using-Jupiter-in-Design-5-4